malballah/tui.chart/docs/wiki/chart-types-pie.md

 ### Label filter option in the Series area.

-you want to hide the `value label 'or` legend label` in a specific situation.
+you want to hide the `value label` or `legend label` in a specific situation.

 ##### Example